Inventium/rubymacros.com/source/content/_ruby.html.md

 #### C Preprocessor (CPP) version

-Here's a cool trick, leveraging the C Preprocessor's macro facility right in your Ruby code.
+Here's a trick, leveraging the C Preprocessor's macro facility right in your Ruby code.
 Check out this example of a text substitution
 macro: